Gunner814/Machine-learning-project/README.md

 Chua Zhen Xun

+# Disclaimer
+Our group has changed the project scope from our initial proposal.
+This project now focuses on emotion recognition from audio inputs.

 # Background
-Natural Language Processing (NLP) sits at the crossroads of computer science, artificial intelligence, and linguistics, emphasizing the interaction between computers and humans using natural languages.
-Our project focuses on enabling computers to understand and interpret human language in English, aiming to improve the accuracy and efficiency of language identification in spoken communication.
+Emotion recognition from audio signals is a challenging and fascinating area that sits at the crossroads of psychology, computer science, and artificial intelligence.
+It aims to enable computers to understand and interpret human emotions expressed through voice, enhancing human-computer interaction.

 # Project Overview
-This project aims to train a Neural Language Processing (NLP) model specifically for English, enhancing speech recognition systems' capabilities for more seamless interaction between humans and machines.
-Our approach focuses on developing models that can accurately identify and process English language nuances from audio inputs.
+This project aims to develop a system capable of identifying human emotions from audio inputs, leveraging deep learning models for accurate emotion recognition.
+Our approach focuses on training models that can accurately identify a range of emotions, enhancing applications in areas such as interactive voice response systems, mental health assessment, and virtual assistants.

 # Data
-Our dataset comprises audio clips selected to represent a wide range of linguistic nuances within the English language.
-These recordings will serve as the primary training material for our NLP model, focusing on achieving high precision in language recognition for improved speech processing.
+Our dataset comprises audio clips expressing a wide range of emotions.
+These recordings serve as the primary training material for our models, focusing on achieving high precision in emotion recognition for improved human-computer interaction.

 # Algorithms
-We intend to explore two advanced algorithmic approaches for English language identification:
+We explore three advanced algorithmic approaches for emotion recognition:

+Convolutional Neural Network (CNN): Known for its robust feature extraction capabilities, particularly useful for identifying patterns in audio spectrograms that correspond to different emotions.
-Recurrent Neural Network with Long Short-Term Memory (RNN with LSTM)

-Suited for sequential data, making it highly effective for tasks requiring an understanding of linguistic structures and temporal relationships in spoken English.
+Long Short-Term Memory (LSTM): A type of Recurrent Neural Network (RNN) suited for sequential data, making it highly effective for tasks requiring an understanding of temporal relationships in audio data.
-Convolutional Neural Network with Long Short-Term Memory (CNN with LSTM)

-Combines CNN's robust feature extraction capabilities with LSTM's adeptness at sequence modeling, offering a comprehensive solution for language identification challenges across various accents and contexts.
-Justification for Choosing CNN with LSTM
+Support Vector Machine (SVM): A machine learning model that finds the optimal hyperplane for classifying data points into different categories, used here to classify extracted features into emotion categories.

+# Justificaiton for Model Choices
-CNNs are chosen for their unparalleled pattern recognition abilities, crucial for identifying the unique phonetic patterns and intonations of the English language.
-Their efficiency with large datasets is particularly advantageous for our project, which relies on extensive audio samples to cover a broad spectrum of linguistic nuances.
+CNNs are chosen for their unparalleled pattern recognition abilities, crucial for processing and identifying the complex features within audio data that signify different emotions.

+LSTMs are utilized for their proficiency in handling sequential and time-series data, essential for capturing the temporal dynamics in speech that convey emotional states.

+SVMs provide a reliable classification technique that complements deep learning models by offering a different approach to feature space partitioning, which is useful for fine-grained emotion classification.

 # Timeline